2020-Spring-Cohort/clicking-calamity-hnakodkar/README.md

 > As a user, I want to be able to buy and see how many _Clicking Companions_ I have, so that I don't have to keep clicking all the time.
 - Create an section of elements that include a purchase button and a count of _Clicking Companions_.

-#### FEATURE : Create a section for the _Collective Culmination Compounders_
+#### FEATURE : Create a section for the _Collective Culmination Multipliers_
-> As a user, I want to be able to buy and see how many _Collective Culmination Compounders_ I have, so that my clicks can become super powered.
+> As a user, I want to be able to buy and see how many _Collective Culmination Multipliers_ I have, so that my clicks can become super powered.
-- Create an section of elements that include a purchase button and a count of _Collective Culmination Compounders_.
+- Create an section of elements that include a purchase button and a count of _Collective Culmination Multipliers_.

 #### FEATURE : Create a header with a link to a drop down element with information about the Company.
 > As the marketing director, I want the customers to be able to find out more information about Coo Coo Computing Challengers, so that they will buy more stuff from us.